 Change the Map Design

 You can customize the map’s appearance by applying styles.
-Below are three complete design options for your map:
+Below are two complete design options for your map:

 Night Style